-If you apply for the grant after your property taxes are due, late payment penalties may apply if your application is not received by the office that sent you your property tax notice before the due date for your taxes.
-The grant is a form of payment towards your property taxes and it is considered a late payment if you apply after the property taxes due date.
+If you apply for the grant after your property taxes are due, late payment penalties may apply to your property taxes.
+The home owner grant is a form of payment towards your property taxes and it's considered a late payment if you apply after the property taxes due date.

-However, you can still apply for the home owner grant until December 31 of the current tax year.
+However, you can still apply for the home owner grant up to December 31 of the current tax year.
 You can apply even if you haven’t paid your property taxes.

 If you qualified for the grant for the year prior to the current tax year, and you did not apply, you may be able to claim the grant retroactively for up to one year.